axelpale/georap/README.md

 On the master branch, we use the [semantic versioning](http://semver.org/) scheme.
 The semantic version increments are bound to the operations you need to do when upgrading your TresDB instance:

 - MAJOR (+1.0.0) denotes a new incompatible feature.
-A database migration is required after upgrade.
+A database migration might be required after upgrade.
+Hyperlinks of earlier versions might not work.
 - MINOR (+0.1.0) denotes a new backwards-compatible feature.
 Upgrading directly from the Git should not break anything.
 - PATCH (+0.0.1) denotes a backwards-compatible bug fix.
 Upgrading or downgrading directly from the Git should not break anything.